Children, Schools and Families Act 2010

 Overview

-The Children, Schools and Families Act 2010 is a UK law covering various aspects of children's welfare, education, and family proceedings.
-It introduced changes to school inspections, provisions for children with special educational needs, governing body powers, Local Safeguarding Children Boards (LSCBs), and regulations surrounding the publication of information relating to family proceedings.
+The Children, Schools and Families Act 2010 is a UK law that made changes to how children with special educational needs are supported in schools, gave governing bodies more powers, reformed Local Safeguarding Children Boards, and altered the rules about publishing information from family court proceedings.

 Description